 And every now and then, I get the honour of upgrading them from work colleague to friend.

 Years ago I met photographer Janneke Storm and soon after we started working together on shoots.
 Janneke and I became friends and we seamlessly drop in and out of friend and work mode really happily.
-Janneke is possibly my most adventurous friend I have, who at times has been known to jet set across the world twice in the one week.
-[JEALOUS!]
+Janneke is possibly the most adventurous friend I have, who at times has been known to jet set across the world twice in one week.

-For a home body like me she is a good friend to have and has helped me develop a hunger for for travel and adventure.
-So when she invited myself and a small group of her family and friends to visit a remote Island in Tasmania for a special birthday, I was desperate to go, and somehow in amongst juggling work and my little boy, thanks to my family I managed to make it for two precious days.
+For a homebody like me, she is a good friend to have and has helped me develop a hunger for travel and adventure.
+So when she invited a small group of her family and friends to visit a remote Island in Tasmania for a special birthday, I was desperate to go, and somehow in amongst juggling work and my little boy, thanks to my family I managed to make it for two precious days.

 After a plane trip, hire car, almost speeding fine and two separate boat trips I had no way to prepare myself for the beauty and adventure that would await at Satellite Island.
 I wasn’t sure I would ever get to go back, so my phone was packed away and I tried to make the most of each day.
 Time stood still as I processed it all, drinking in the views, landscapes, and the styling of each room, enjoying all the little corners and vignettes that caused me to stop and pause.